JujuAdams/Vinyl/docs/4.0/Configuration.md

 &nbsp;

 Vinyl is centred around a single configuration file that controls the underlying volumes, pitches, and behaviours of audio played with Vinyl.
 You can find this configuration file in the Vinyl folder in your asset browser; its name is `__VinylConfig`.
-When you import Vinyl for the first time, this config file will be filled with some example configuration and some comments.
+When you import Vinyl for the first time, this config file will be filled with some example configuration and some comments (you can see an online copy of this file [here](https://github.com/JujuAdams/Vinyl/blob/master/notes/__VinylConfig/__VinylConfig.txt)).

 &nbsp;